eclipse/kiso-testing/docs/tools/xray.rst

 .. _xray:

-Export results on Xray
+Export results to Xray
 ======================

 The ``xray`` CLI utility takes your Pykiso Junit report and export them on `Xray <https://xray.cloud.getxray.app/>`__.

 Upload your results
 -------------------
-To upload your results on Xray users have to follow the command :
+To upload your results to Xray users have to follow the command :

 .. code:: bash